AliSoftware/alisoftware.github.io/_posts/2018-12-16-swift5-stringinterpolation-part2.md

 There are plenty more nice ideas around here to make use of that new `ExpressibleByStringInterpolation` API coming in Swift 5 — including some from [Erica Sadun's blog here](https://ericasadun.com/2018/12/12/the-beauty-of-swift-5-string-interpolation/), [here](https://ericasadun.com/2018/12/14/more-fun-with-swift-5-string-interpolation-radix-formatting/) and [here](https://ericasadun.com/2018/12/16/swift-5-interpolation-part-3-dates-and-number-formatters/) — so don't hesitate to read more about it… and even have fun with it yourself!

-[^1]: For the code in that post & playground, you'll need to use Swift 5.
-At the time of this writing, the latest Xcode is 10.1 with Swift 4.2, so if you want to try that code you'll need to [download the Swift 5 development snapshot by following the official instructions here](https://swift.org/download/#snapshot).
-It's an easy way to install the Swift 5 toolchain which you can then activate inn your Xcode preferences (see official instructions).